carriercomm/CDN-6/README.md

 ```
 The biggest optimaztion made in the HTTP server is its use of Node.js Streams.
 Streams allow us to download data, cache it, and respond to the client
 simultaneously.
-As chunks of data come in, it passed through a caching stream
+As chunks of data come in, it is passed through a caching stream
 which immediately passes the chunk to the response stream.
 This allows total
 response time to go from:
 ```